 - An interest to investigate the aspects of Child Life and the psychosocial needs of children in a pediatric health care setting

-- Submit ACLP Common Application
+- Complete the ACLP Internship Readiness Common Application form.

 Upcoming Application and Offer Deadlines:

 Once applications have been reviewed, applicants will be contacted to arrange for interviews.
 Incomplete applications will not be reviewed.
-Applicants making it to the second round must be willing to come for an on-site interview.

 - Current Measles – Rubeola titer–or dates of 2 MMR vaccines

 - Current Measles – Rubella titer–or dates of 2 MMR vaccines

 - Current Varicella (chicken pox) titer–or dates of 2 Varicella vaccines

 - Proof of current Flu shot

 - Proof of Full COVID Vaccination–2 original vaccine dates only, no booster dates needed

 - Proof of current Healthcare Provider CPR certification